Create a Database

 }

-To define how users can interact with your database, you can define actions.
-Actions contain SQL statements that are executed when an end user calls an action.
+To define how users can interact with your database, you can define procedures.
+Procedures contain SQL statements and business logic that are executed when an end user calls the procedure.

-To learn more about the support SQL syntax, see Kuneiform's supported DML.
+To learn more about the support SQL syntax, see SQL As Understood By Kwil.

-// a public action for creating a user
+// a public procedure for creating a user

 // it will automatically include the wallet address